 1. What this is

 An open-source WYSIWYG .docx editor for React.
-Drop in <DocxEditor documentBuffer={file} /> and your users can open, edit, and save Word documents entirely in the browser — zero backend required, no document data leaving the client.
+Drop in <DocxEditor documentBuffer={file} /> and your users can open, edit, and save Word documents entirely in the browser — no backend required, no document data leaving the client.

 Most editors serialise to HTML and back: DOCX → HTML → edits → HTML → DOCX.
-Every hop loses formatting, tracked changes, and styles. docx-js-editor skips the pipeline entirely — OOXML is the canonical format throughout.
+Every hop loses formatting, tracked changes, and styles.
+This library skips it — OOXML is the canonical format throughout.